TechnicalPursuit/TIBET/doc/markdown/tibet-context.1.md

 provided is often helpful in showing you where the key paths for project launch point and what the baseline boot profile elements are.

+## OPTIONS

+No command options or flags are checked by this command.

+## CONFIGURATION SETTINGS

+No TIBET configuration variables are utilized by this command.

+## ENVIRONMENT VARIABLES

+No process environment variables are required by this command.

 ## EXAMPLES

 ### In a TIBET project